KiranGershenfeld/YoutubeCommunities/README.md

 # YouTube Communities
 This project aims to visualize the YouTube creator ecosystem in a way that feels intuitive to users and creators.

-The atlas has the top 5600 YouTube channels by subscriber count and links them together by how commenter overlap.
+The atlas has the top 5700 YouTube channels by subscriber count and links them together by how commenter overlap.
+The list of YouTube channels was provided by SocialBlade - Thanks!.

 All child targeted YouTube channels are not included as the commenters are disabled.

 Results, methodoloy, and tools used in this project are below.

  ## Results
 The atlas is too large to be very useful as an image so I have created an interactive version that is available at https://youtubeatlas.com.
 I am not a professional web developer so it may have some perfomance issues rendering such a massive graph.
 If the web version is not working for you here is an image: